Census Dots

 Multiracial

-Of the 1,860 places in Texas, Radar Base is the 1706th most populous.
+Radar Base is ranked the 1796th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Radar Base was ranked the 1706th most populous place in the 2020 Census.

 Radar Base's White Population